-Portland stabbing victims: An army vet and a college graduate
+These three men stood up to hate in Portland

 - Taliesin Myrddin Namkai Meche graduated from college last year

-(CNN)Dozens sat around a circle of flowers and photos to honor an Army veteran and a college graduate who were fatally stabbed at a Portland commuter train.
+(CNN)Dozens of people gathered on Saturday around a circle of flowers and photos to honor a recent college graduate and an Army veteran who were fatally stabbed on a Portland commuter train.

-The two men were killed after they intervened when a man allegedly yelled what "would best be characterized as hate speech toward a variety of ethnicities and religions" at two women in a Metropolitan Area Express (MAX) light-rail train.
+The two men were killed after they intervened when a man allegedly yelled what "would best be characterized as hate speech toward a variety of ethnicities and religions" at two women on a Metropolitan Area Express (MAX) light-rail train, Portland police Sgt.
+Pete Simpson said.

+A third victim, a poet, survived the attack, but is receiving medical treatment for serious injuries.

-The man, Jeremy Joseph Christian, 35, has been arrested on aggravated murder charges.
+A suspect, Jeremy Joseph Christian, 35, has been arrested on aggravated murder charges.

-Federal authorities are trying to determine whether the suspect would face hate crimes as a memorial with flowers and notes for the victims grows across from the train station where one of the men died.
+Federal authorities are trying to determine whether Christian will face hate crimes as a memorial with flowers and notes for the victims grows across from the train station where one of the men died.

 The victims' families, friends and Portland residents gathered Saturday at a nearby grassy area.
 They shared a few words about their loved ones while others praised their courage.